Gato-class submarine: Engine changes

 General Motors Cleveland Model 16-248 V-type as original installations.
-These engines were hardy, rugged, and well liked by the crews and served the ships quite well.
+These engines were hardy, rugged, and well-liked by the crews and served the ships quite well.
 Both the Fairbanks-Morse and General Motors engines were two-stroke cycle types.

 Two manufacturers supplied electric motors for the Gato class.
 Elliott Company motors were fitted primarily to boats with Fairbanks-Morse engines.
 General Electric motors were fitted primarily to boats with General Motors engines, but some Fairbanks-Morse boats received General Electric motors.

 Fairwater changes

 At the beginning of the war, Gato-class ships, as well as the Gar and Tambor classes, had fully shrouded fairwaters visually similar to modern nuclear submarines.
 Experience during the war led to the progressive reduction of this structure to reduce visibility and radar profile at the expense of underwater performance and foul-weather operating comfort.
-Most of the subs in postwar movies show the final result of these modifications.
+Most of the submarines in postwar movies show the final result of these modifications.
 A side benefit of these modifications was the creation of convenient locations for antiaircraft guns.